Write a little about yourself. Just a paragraph will do.

 Florida, Idaho, Massachusetts (the Boston area), and some other

 places.
-Now I live in Cleveland Heights, although I am on
+Now I live in Cleveland Heights, although I was on

-sabbatical for 2013-14, and I will be moving back and forth between
+sabbatical for 2013-14, and I was moving back and forth between

 Cleveland and Philadelphia.